 Medical billing software for optimizing practice revenue.

-Medical billing software, along with scheduling & financial reporting software, makes managing your practice easier than ever.
+Medical billing software, along with scheduling and financial reporting software, makes managing your practice easier than ever.

 AdvancedMD, one of the world’s leading medical billing software companies, gives you all the tools you need to manage your claims process in one place and to ensure that your claims management and patient billing process run smoothly every time.
 Our robust clearinghouse automates manual processes and improves workflow with auto-generated worklists and claims status tracking for multiple providers and sites.